rackerlabs/design-system/_component_design/key-value-pairs.md

 <div class="hxRow">
 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-Key value pairs include the following specifications and states:
+Key-value pairs include the following specifications and states:

 ### Default layout

-Key value pairs are contained in the body of the page by default.
-Key values (i.e. "Ticket ID") are displayed on the left and aligned right.
-Data values (i.e. "Summary") are displayed on the right and are aligned left.
+Key-value pairs are contained in the body of the page by default.
+Keys, such as "Ticket ID", are displayed on the left and aligned right.
+Values, (such as "Summary") are displayed on the right and are aligned left.

-To determine the indentation of key value pairs, use 2 columns on the Helix grid for key values and 4 columns for data values.
-Space between the key and data values must align with the grid gutter between the 2nd and 3rd columns.
+To determine the indentation of key-value pairs, use two columns on the Helix grid for key values and four columns for data values.
+Space between the key and data values must align with the grid gutter between the second and third columns.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}
 {% figure [caption:"This example uses a spacing guideline for a 1200px screen size.
-Spacing widths might vary depending on your screen size"] [class:"image bg-light border"] %}
+Spacing widths might vary depending on your screen size."] [class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/components/content-areas/key-pairs/keypairs-default-layout.svg)

 {% endfigure %}